ELKAMINA/42_irc/README.md

 > **Gateways :** A gateway is a network node used in telecommunications that connects two networks with different transmission protocols together.
 Gateways serve as an entry and exit point for a network as all data must pass through or communicate with the gateway prior to being routed.

 > **out-of-band data transmission** : without passing by the LAN (Local Area Network)

+> **Pipelining HTTP** : is a feature of HTTP/1.1 which allows multiple HTTP requests to be sent over a single TCP connection without waiting for the corresponding responses.
+HTTP/1.1 requires servers to respond to pipelined requests correctly, with non-pipelined but valid responses even if server does not support HTTP pipelining.
+  Limitations : he server must send its responses in the same order that the requests were received—so the entire connection remains first-in-first-out[1] and HOL blocking can occur.
+HTTP pipelining requires both the client and the server to support it.
+HTTP/1.1 conforming servers are required to produce valid responses to pipelined requests, but may not actually process requests concurrently.
+  /!\ Non-idempotent requests such as POST should not be pipelined.

 # Main RFCs for basic HTTP